 "Through the work we have done with Qrious we are moving towards becoming a truly data-driven business, enabling us to ensure we are providing our subscribers with the best possible viewing experience and stay competitive with global content providers”.
 Hema Patel, GM Lightbox

 Lightbox is a New Zealand-based company with big competition, so ensuring strategic content purchase decisions and remaining customer centric is crucial to their success.

 Following an internal review, Lightbox engaged with data specialist Qrious to garner deeper insights into customer viewing behaviour.
 They wanted to understand what they needed to master to remain competitive for customer viewing time, and furthermore, how to sustain competitiveness.

 The specialised data expertise of Qrious allowed not only a fresh perspective on existing data but the ability to consolidate and overlay data from a number of different sources.

 Lightbox and Qrious identified the first challenge as one that is faced by many organisations – to consolidate all data sources across the business into a central data warehouse.
 Secondly, it was imperative to develop a segmentation that would incorporate the audience’s taste groups based on the type of shows that Lightbox offers and also understand how customers are engaging with the content.

 AWS Redshift was implemented as the data storage facility.
 This provided the opportunity to bring three separate data storage systems into one centralised location.

-To understand why some customers became inactive and ceased viewing, Qrious specialists took a less traditional view on churn propensity modelling and mapped what “good” viewer behavior looked like.
+To understand why some customers became inactive and ceased viewing, Qrious specialists took a less traditional view on churn propensity modelling and mapped what “good” viewer behaviour looked like.
 This then became the benchmark for all subscriber activity.
-Any behavior variation from this ideal standard was highlighted to be addressed.
+Any behaviour variation from this ideal standard was highlighted to be addressed.

 Two models were developed the first being a Recency Frequency Monetary (RFM) model to understand how customers are using Lightbox, how they are engaging and how often.